PerfReviews/PerfReviews/content/blog/image-optimization/en.md

 Another option is to use an online service such as [Cloudinary](https://cloudinary.com/), [imgix](https://www.imgix.com/), [Fastly's Image Optimizer](https://www.fastly.com/io), [ImageOptim API](https://imageoptim.com/api) or [Kraken](https://kraken.io/).
 These services offer us much more than optimize, resize or change their format, like a cache service and [CDN](https://en.wikipedia.org/wiki/Content_delivery_network).
 This is an option to consider if our product is visited from different parts of the world.

-Each of them has its own functionalities, advantages, configurations and integrations, butbeing a [Cloudinary MDE](https://cloudinary.com/partners/media-developers) I will talk about **Cloudinary** 😊
+Each of them has its own functionalities, advantages, configurations and integrations, but being a [Cloudinary MDE](https://cloudinary.com/partners/media-developers) I will talk about **Cloudinary** 😊

 To know more about Cloudinary's features you can check the web.
 I want to talk about the features that I like, which I think provide value, both for us as demanding developers and for the IX.